-Vegan Banh Mi Sandwiches are a breeze to make at home.
-They're healthy, filling, and full of flavor.
-With quick-pickled veggies, marinated tempeh, cilantro, and spicy vegan mayo on crusty baguette, this is a sandwich worth craving!
+Vegan bánh mì are an inspired, plant-based take on the classic Vietnamese sandwich.
+They're healthy, filling, easy to make, and full of flavor!
+With crisp and vibrant pickled vegetables, marinated tempeh, fresh cilantro, and spicy vegan mayo on crusty baguette, this is a sandwich worth craving!

 Jump to: